 Master of Science in Project Management

-Morgan's MSPM program is suitable for professionals that want to develop their knowledge and skills to move up to senior planning, consulting, and project management positions.
+Morgan's interdisciplinary MSPM program is suitable for professionals that want to develop their knowledge and skills to move up to senior planning, consulting, and project management positions.

 Applicants are required to have a bachelor's degree from an accredited university, at least two years professional level work experience, and you must meet the MSU Graduate School admission requirements.

-A sampling of courses include
+A sampling of courses include:

-- Project, program, and Portfolio Management
+- *PROJ 600: Foundations in Project, Program, and Portfolio Management

-- Project Communication, Negotiation, and HR Management
+- *PROJ 650: Project Integration and Scope Management

-- Project Planning and Resource Management
+- PROJ 660: Project Time and Cost Management

 Students choose 3 courses from a listing of over 40 courses to integrate project management skills in a specific subject area from Architecture; The Arts; Business; City and Regional Planning; Civil Engineering; Computer Science; Electrical Engineering; Industrial Engineering; Information Technology; Science; and Transportation.